-- As of June 2018, India's internet penetration in the urban areas stood at 82.1% and 19.5% in the rural areas - Number of active internet users in the country is the second highest globally and data usage of 8 GB per subscriber per month is comparable to developed countries - With the increasing number of internet users in the country, the food industry in India has seen a sharp growth in demand.
-As per Telecom Regulatory Authority of India (Trai), broadband subscribers increased from 99.2 million in March 2015 to 550.2 million users in February 2019 registering a sharp CAGR growth of over 53% during the 5 year period. - Also, with emergence of many online food aggregators such as Zomato, Uber Eats, Swiggy, etc, a substantial part of the unorganised market has come under the purview of the organised segment and availability of restaurants options for consumers has increased considerably thereby driving the demand.
+- As of December 2019, India's internet penetration in the urban areas stood at 192 mn users - Number of active internet users in the country is the second highest globally (after China) and data usage of 9.8 GB per subscriber per month is the world's highest - With the increasing number of internet users in the country, the food industry in India has seen a sharp growth in demand.
+As per Telecom Regulatory Authority of India (Trai), broadband subscribers increased from 99.2 million in March 2015 to 661.94 million users in December 2019 registering a sharp CAGR growth of over 61% during the 5 year period. - Also, with emergence of many online food aggregators such as Zomato, Swiggy, etc, a substantial part of the unorganised market has come under the purview of the organised segment and availability of restaurants options for consumers has increased considerably thereby driving the demand.
 Deals, discounts and convenience offered by these aggregators also add to driving demand for the restaurants and QSRs.